umilISLab/moreever/README.md

 ## Use
 For local use, the dynamic version is advisable.
 For deployment the static version is more efficient, but possibly redundant in generating data for stemmers that are irrelevant.

-TODO: caching for the dynamic version, so that the static becomes redundant.
-Probably best way to implement this is via HTTP headers.
-### Dynamic
 Using [main.py](main.py) a version could be run that generates the analytical pages dynamically on demand.
 This has slower performance (barely noticeable for a single user).

-### Static
-Running [deploy.py](deploy.py) generates a static website in the [site](site/) directory to browse the texts with the values highlighter.
-To run locally, use [site/run.sh](site/run.sh)
+Implementing caching is recommended in cases of heavier load.
+Probably best way to implement this is via HTTP headers.

 ## Screenshots